Lake Chelan — Washington State

 Sandy beaches, family-friendly swim areas, and quiet local parks.
 Find the right beach for your trip.

-All Things to Do →If you're planning a beach day at Lake Chelan, choosing the right beach makes a real difference.
+If you're planning a beach day at Lake Chelan, choosing the right beach makes a real difference.
 Some beaches are best for families with small kids and protected swim areas.
 Others are better for shade, picnic space, or a quieter local feel away from the busiest summer crowds.
 Use the interactive map below to quickly compare locations and find the best fit for your trip.

 beExploring / Lake Chelan